top of page

 Should You Avoid Using FamilySearch.org Entirely?

 Actually, there are many reasons that you SHOULD use FamilySearch.
-Even if you're frustrated with the changes on FamilySearch, site-wide investigations have with additional documentation and sources added to profiles on the family tree, things start to settle down.
+Even if you're frustrated with the changes on FamilySearch, site-wide investigations have additional documentation and sources added to profiles on the family tree, things start to settle down.

 FAN chart on FamilySearch with overlay says "3 Reasons Not to Use FamilySearch"